Skip to content

 When we say that a chain is only as strong as its weakest link, we aren’t talking about polymer chains – we’re talking about conformal coating defects.
 Regardless of the type, a single coating defect can affect the long-term reliability of a PCBA or component and must be repaired or removed.
 This can be costly and labor-intensive.

 Therefore, it’s best to avoid defects from occurring in the first place.
-The following is a list of common defects and how to keep them from cropping up during your conformal coating process.
+The following is a list of common defects and how to keep them from cropping up during your conformal coating application.

 The 6 Most Common Conformal Coating Defects and Solutions